sd19spring/adventure-unlocked/README.md

 ### Installation

-Adventured unlocked is built with the following dependencies: pygame, and sonic-pi. to install pygame:
+Adventured unlocked is built with the following dependencies: pygame, and sonic-pi.
+To install pygame:

     pip install pygame

-to install sonic-pi:
+To install sonic-pi:

     sudo add-apt-repository ppa:sonic-pi/ppa
     sudo apt-get update